Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Isotropic random polytopes

 \section{Isotropic random polytopes}

+Computing Minkowski tensors of random polygons can be beneficial for a range of applications, examples are convex hulls in image classification and object detection~\cite{preparata_computational_1985, yang_image_1999}, as well as modeling and characterizing the structure of cellular materials, like polycrystalline metals, foams, or biological tissues~\cite{schroder-turk_tensorial_2010, schroder-turk_minkowski_2011, klatt_cell_2017}.
+Here we demonstrate the reliability of our Voronoi-LSQ algorithm also for random shapes by applying it to a prominent model of random convex polygons, known as beta-polytopes; for examples, see Fig.~\ref{fig:betaPolytopes}.

+We recall that, in cases where it is known that the set to be estimated has positive reach (which is the case for convex sets), the Voronoi-LSQ algorithm is more suitable than the Voronoi-FD algorithm, as it requires significantly less computation time.
+Therefore, we restrict our attention in this section to the Voronoi-LSQ algorithm.

-Next, we apply our algorithm to a common model of random convex polytopes.
-In Section~\ref{Sec:ExactExpectation} we first show how the expected value of the Minkowski tensors $\Phi^{0,s}_k(Z)$ for an isotropic random polytope $Z$ can be expressed in terms of the metric tensor $Q$ and the expected value of the intrinsic volume $V_k(Z)$.
+In Section~\ref{sec:betatheo} we first show how the expected value of the Minkowski tensors $\Phi^{0,s}_k(Z)$ for an isotropic random polytope $Z$ can be expressed in terms of the metric tensor $Q$ and the expected value of the intrinsic volume $V_k(Z)$.
 From this relation we then derive explicit formulas for beta-polytopes, a class of isotropic random polytopes that has proved to be useful in stochastic geometry (see, e.g., \cite{KABLUCHKO2020107333}).
 In Section~\ref{sec:betasim}, the exact evaluations of the resulting formulas are compared to the results of a simulation study based on our algorithm.